xxgreg/dart_postgresql/README.md

 ## Testing

-To run the unit tests you will need to create a database, and add the database name, username and password to 'postgresql_test.dart'.
+To run the unit tests you will need to create a database, and edit 'test/config.yaml' accordingly.

 ### Creating a database for testing